fluxcd/source-controller/docs/api/source.md

 <td>
 <em>(Optional)</em>
 <p>The chart version semver expression, ignored for charts from GitRepository
-sources.
+and Bucket sources.
 Defaults to latest when omitted.</p>
 </td>
 </tr>
 <tr>